 Breastfeeding: Going Through The Milky Way

-World breastfeeding week is celebrated annually from the 1st to the 7th August.
+World Breastfeeding Week is celebrated annually from the 1st to the 7th of August.
 It was first started in 1992 by the WHO to promote the benefits of breastfeeding for both the mother and the baby.